chungheng/e6040/git_intro.md

 a time stamp.
 You can commit at any time, but the TA will only grade the commits before the deadline.

 You can use `git status` to monitor your work.
-It prints a summary of revision, files that have been modified, files that have been stashed, etc. In particular, use it before commit to ensure you have everything correct.
+It prints out a summary of revision, files that have been modified, files that have been staged, etc. In particular, use it before commit to ensure you have everything correct.